Hellisotherpeople/DebateSum/README.md

 Video of presentation at COLING 2020: https://underline.io/lecture/6461-debatesum-a-large-scale-argument-mining-and-summarization-dataset

+The dataset hosted on Huggingface Datasets Hub (including preview of the dataset): https://huggingface.co/datasets/Hellisotherpeople/DebateSum

 The dataset is distributed as csv files.

 A search engine over DebateSum (as well as some additional evidence not included in DebateSum) is available as [debate.cards](http://debate.cards/).
 It's very good quality and allows for the evidence to be viewed in the format that debaters use.